 So you’re visiting London and you’ve realised that it is a big place.
 There’s a lot that you’ll want to see and sometimes not much time to see it in.
 Your biggest problem might not be whether to see the National Gallery instead of the Houses of Parliament, it might just be that you just don’t know how to get there.
 Well fear not, we at LordPriceXP are here to help with a small guide on how to navigate the public transport and get yourself around the city like a seasoned Londoner.
-We’ll have you using the tubes and buses in no time.
+We’ll have you using the London Underground and buses in no time.

-USING PUBLIC TRANSPORT IN LONDON
+USING PUBLIC TRANSPORT IN LONDON AND THE LONDON UNDERGROUND

 The tube is the network of underground (and sometimes above ground) railways that criss-cross the city, mostly to the north of the River Thames.
 The London Underground was the first underground railway in the world, opening in 1863, and has been constantly upgraded with many lines.
 Once you get the hang of it, the system is very easy to navigate and use.
 The fares are integrated with the extensive bus system and also the overground railway lines, which are usually quicker for longer journeys out of the centre of town.
 The site which covers all of London Transport is the TFL website.

 Transport For London (TFL) have a site with full information on how to pay, but we give you the information here as well.

 You can buy individual journey tickets on the London Underground (tube) or train, but buses do not accept cash, so the best system is to pay for unlimited journeys for one day or one week at a time.
 The city is divided into concentric zones, 1 being the centre moving out to zone 6 which is quite some way out and will take you as far away as Hampton Court Palace, for example.